Video7 captures translucence and ambiguity in their developing Detroit sound

 “We had Sunday Sessions when we were living at the Ferndale place,” Asante said.
 “Every Sunday people would come back and jam.
 Over time it was the same people who would come back looking forward to it and eventually, those were the people that ended up staying in the group.”

-Much of the finding and locating artists to collaborate with was done secondhand through referrals.
-There were no auditions or try-outs; simply linking with other Detroit artists, hearing their music and what they could do.
+Much of the finding and locating of artists to collaborate with was done secondhand through referrals.
+There were no auditions or try-outs; simply linking with other Detroit artists, hearing their music and seeing what they could do.
 As they met a couple more artists through the Detroit producer Sterling Toles, Video7 transformed.

 “When Video7 started doing the Detroit aspect we did it as a band, but then as it evolved the people in the group started creating their own songs,” he continued.
 “Now everyone’s in this solo/EP work still working with the same people but developing their own products to get out.
 And it’s all on the strength of it being created with people in Video7.”

 But “multi-art collective" is still a little too vague and bureaucratic to accurately describe what Video7 is.
 “Oh, you should listen to this new multi-art collective” doesn’t roll off the tongue as nicely as “singer” or “band.”
 But when confronted with their music and their set-up, it seems to be one of the few words capable of describing it.
 Who cares if it’s vague?
 For Asante, that’s a part of the brand.